picchono/obsidstyle/CONFIG.md

 Site title in browser tab, leaving blank to use `SITE_TITLE`.
 This is for people who added HTML code in `SITE_TITLE` but want to display a clean name in the browser tab.
 Default: "".

 ### `LANDING_TITLE`
 Site title on landing page.
 HTML, CSS, emojis supported.
-Default: "I love obsidian-zola! 💖.".
+Default: "I love obsidian-epier! 💖.".

 ### `LANDING_DESCRIPTION`
 Site description on landing page.
 HTML, CSS, emojis supported.
 Default: "I have nothing but intelligence.".